Toshihiko-tan/momi3/docs/tutorial.rst

     import demes
     import demesdraw

 For simplicity, we consider a classic isolation-with-migration (IWM) scenario: two subpopulations (P0 and P1) that split from a common ancestor.
 All populations are assumed to have constant effective sizes of 5000, and after the split the subpopulations exchange migrants at a symmetric rate of 0.0001.
+We set the split time between the subpopulations and their ancestor to 1000 generations:

 .. code-block:: python